eysu35/eysu35.github.io/content/index.md

 I am interested in intelligence!
 Of both humans and machines.
 My research applies machine learning to human cognition, and I hope insights into human thinking and learning will inform the future development of sustainable AI systems.

 Previously at Princeton, I completed my Bachelor of Science in Computer Science with certificates in Applied Math and Cognitive Science.
 My senior thesis was advised by <a href="https://cocosci.princeton.edu/tom/index.php" target="_blank">Tom Griffiths</a> and explored how iterated learning can reveal the inductive biases of CNNs.
+After, I continued my research in the <a href="https://carpenter-singh-lab.broadinstitute.org/" target="_blank">Carpenter-Singh lab </a> at the Broad Institute of MIT and Harvard, applying graph neural networks to identifying drug targets.

 ---
 </figure>